-In my opinion, the fire protection activities carried out by Burns Lake Specialty Wood Ltd. on non-replaceable forest licence A66762, between September 1, 2011, and October 8, 2013, did not comply in all significant respects with the requirements of the Wildfire Act and related regulations, as of October 2013.
+In my opinion, the fire protection activities carried out by 639881 BC Ltd. on non-replaceable forest licence A72921 between September 1, 2011, and October 8, 2013, did not comply in all significant respects with the requirements of the Wildfire Act and related regulations, as of October 2013.
 No opinion is provided regarding fire tools.

-As described in the Hazard Assessment and Abatement section of this report, fire protection activities carried out by BLSW are representative of the activities audited and are found to not be in compliance with WA.
+As described in the Hazard Assessment and Abatement section of this report, the concerns identified regarding fire protection activities carried out by 639881 BC Ltd. are representative of the activities audited and are found to not be in compliance with WA.

-In my opinion, with two exceptions, the operational planning, timber harvesting, road construction and maintenance, and silviculture activities carried out by Burns Lake Specialty Wood Ltd. on non-replaceable forest licence A66762 between September 1, 2011, and October 8, 2013, complied in all significant respects with the requirements of the Forest and Range Practices Act and related regulations, as of October 2013.
-No opinion is provided regarding road deactivation.
+In my opinion, with one exception, the operational planning, timber harvesting, road construction and maintenance, and silviculture activities carried out by 639881 BC Ltd. on non-replaceable forest licence A72921 between September 1, 2011, and October 8, 2013, complied in all significant respects with the requirements of the Forest and Range Practices Act and related regulations, as of October 2013.
+No opinion is provided regarding road deactivation or silviculture obligations.